-In May 2020, the Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
+Food and Drug Administration (FDA)recommended that some makers of metformin extended-release remove some of their tablets from the United States market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call your healthcare provider.
 They will advise whether you should continue to take your medication or if you need a new prescription.

 Metformin and gestational diabetes

 The same trial also noted that babies born to the women receiving metformin treatment had less fat, including lower mean fat mass and lower birth weight.